juristr/juristr.github.com/_posts/2013-04-10-my-sublimetext-setup.md

 reposts: ["http://architects.dzone.com/articles/my-sublime-text-setup"]
 ---

 I absolutely love this editor.
-A ridiculously fast editor which has everything you'd love to have from a simple notepad to an advanced, extensible IDE with auto-completion, highlighting to whatever you'd like to have.
+A ridiculously fast editor which has everything you'd love to have, from a simple notepad to an advanced, extensible IDE with auto-completion and highlighting.
 This post aims at mainly being a setup reference for myself.

 Actually, I'm a bit late now, as a couple of days ago [Alex MacCaw posted published exactly a similar post](http://blog.alexmaccaw.com/sublime-text) to this one here.
 So go and check that out as well, it contains a bunch of valuable information.